-Investments in unconsolidated entities are accounted for using the cost or equity method.
+Investments in unconsolidated entities are accounted for using the equity method or as an equity security without a readily determinable fair value.
 The System applies the equity method of accounting for investments in unconsolidated entities when its ownership or membership interest is 50% or less and the System has the ability to exercise significant influence over the operating and financial policies of the investee.
-All other unconsolidated entities are accounted for using the cost method.
-The income (loss) on health care-related unconsolidated entities is included in other revenue in the accompanying condensed consolidated statements of operations and changes in net assets.
-The income or loss on non-health-related unconsolidated entities is included within other nonoperating loss, net.
+The income (loss) on these unconsolidated entities is included in other revenue in the accompanying condensed consolidated statements of operations and changes in net assets.
+All other unconsolidated entities are accounted for as an equity security without a readily determinable fair value.
+These unconsolidated entities are initially recorded at cost, tested for impairment at least annually and adjusted as market transactions occur that would indicate a fair value adjustment is needed.
+The income (loss) on these unconsolidated entities is included in nonoperating income (loss) in the accompanying condensed consolidated statements of operations and changes in net assets.